zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

 In the example above lessonsections is indented with two spaces.
 Indentation is how YAML denotes nesting.
 The number of spaces can vary from file to file, but tabs are not allowed.
 We’ll look at how indentation works below.

-## OUTLINES AND INDENTATION IN TAML DOCUMENTS
+## OUTLINES AND INDENTATION IN YAML DOCUMENTS

 Whitespace is part of YAML’s formatting.
 Unless otherwise indicated, newlines indicate the end of a field.